HSETECHNOO/Tentwenty_test/README.md

    I will follow a Change Notifier-based clean architecture pattern to ensure a clear separation of concerns, enabling  testability and maintainability.

 5. Performance Optimization:
-   The app will leverage Dio for networking, providing advanced features such as interceptors and custom adapters for efficient API integration.
+   The app will leverage http for networking, providing advanced features such as interceptors and custom adapters for efficient API integration.
 I will also employ efficient widgets and components to minimize resource consumption and improve app performance.

 6. Key Flutter Components and Plugins:
    - Streams   for handling real-time data updates.